BPerezLamarque/Scripts/Metabarcoding/tutorial_metabarcoding/README.md

 ```

+<br> <br>

 # Step 0: Prepare the database for taxonomic assignation

 The goal of this step is to prepare the database that will be used for the taxonomic assignation of the OTUs.
 Here, the goal is the generate a database from the SILVA database,  which mostly contains sequences of the small subunit of ribosomal RNA (16S for prokaryotes and 18S for eukaryotes).
 We will focus here on eukaryotes using the two primers AMADf-AMDGr designed for root-associated fungi.

-After downloading the complete SILVA database, we will use cutadapt to extract from the database the fungal reads that could have been amplified using the primer pair AMADf-AMDGr.
+After downloading the complete SILVA database, we use cutadapt to extract from the database the fungal reads that could have been amplified using the primer pair AMADf-AMDGr.
+Cutadapt gets the sequences matching both primers, trims forward & reverse primers to only keep the central amplicon region that could be present in our dataset, and store these reference amplicon sequences into a correct format.

 ```bash